MarkMichon1/BitGlitter-Python/README.md

 `add_custom_palette(palette_name, palette_description, color_set, optional_nickname = "")`  This function adds custom palettes
 to use.

-Argument `palette_name` takes a string and is the name of the palette that gets displayed and transmitted.
+`palette_name` takes a string and is the name of the palette that gets displayed and transmitted.

-Argument`palette_description` takes a string as well, and is the description of the palette, if you wish to add it.
+`palette_description` takes a string as well, and is the description of the palette, if you wish to add it.

-Argument `color_set` takes a tuple of RGB tuples, these will be the actual colors used in the BitGlitter stream.
+`color_set` takes a tuple of RGB tuples, these will be the actual colors used in the BitGlitter stream.
 Here's a simple example of what it would look like using two colors: `color_set=((0, 255, 0), (0, 0, 255))`.
 There are a few requirements to these tuples:
 + No two identical values can be added.
 For instance, the color black with the same RGB values twice.
 Each color used